-On February 9, 2009, the prominent Nikkei businessman Carlos Kasuga presented the "How to be Well" in the auditorium of the Japanese Embassy's Cultural and Information Center.
+On February 9, 2009, the prominent Nikkei businessman Carlos Kasuga shared his wisdom in a presentation titled “How to be Well” in the auditorium of the Japanese Embassy’s Cultural and Information Center.
 The Argentine Nikkei Center and the Argentine Center of Former Fellows of Japan organized the event.
 We present here the concepts relayed to the many folks who attended the conference in the cultural wing of the Japanese Embassy.

 “I am the son of Japanese immigrants who, during the 1930s, had the foresight to choose this land.
 I am of Japanese descent but proudly Mexican,” were the first words that Carlos Kasuga expressed at the conference, and he did so with emotion and conviction.
 He added, “This allowed me to live in a Japanese home, speak Japanese, and be raised with Japanese costumes and traditions, but I also grew up in the heart of Mexico.”

 Each word that the prominent businessman expresses gives pause for reflection and learning.
 And it’s not a coincidence that his ideas are aimed primarily at the youth: “My goal in life has been to help young people, encourage them to study and take control of their lives, [so] that they become sources of employment for many people, which is so lacking in Latin America.”

 Carlos Kasuga argues that in order to have a first-class company, family, or institution, a person must first make a commitment to himself and then to others, thus fashioning other “high quality people.”

 In order to accomplish this, Kasuga suggests four steps: “The good you,” “Do everything well,” “well-being,” and “having it good.”